2014 Serbian local elections: Vojvodina

-No municipality in Vojvodina held local elections in 2014.
+Pećinci

+The municipal assembly of Pećinci was dissolved in October 2013, having been dysfunctional for a period of several months.
+Sava Čojčić, who had previously served as mayor, was appointed as head of a provisional administration.
+A new local election was held on 16 March 2014.

+Dubravka Kovačević Subotički of the Serbian Progressive Party was chosen as mayor after the election.
+She resigned in November 2017 and was appointed to lead a provisional administration pending a new election the following month.

 Šumadija and Western Serbia

 Aranđelovac

 An election was held in Aranđelovac on 16 March 2014, due to the expiry of the term of the previous assembly elected in 2010.

 Incumbent mayor Bojan Radović of the Progressive Party was confirmed for another term in office after the election.

 Lučani

 An election was held in Lučani on 28 December 2014, with repeat voting in the village of Dučalovići on 5 January 2015.
 The Serbian government had previously established a provisional authority led by Slobodan Jolović on 23 October 2014, replacing the administration of outgoing Social Democratic Party mayor Mladomir Sretenović.
 Jolović was replaced later in the year by Miloś Velanac.
 Velanac in turn resigned in January 2015 and was very briefly replaced by Milivoje Dolović.

 Vesna Stambolić of the Progressive Party was chosen as mayor in February 2015.

 Mionica

 Užice: Sevojno

 The newly created municipality of Sevojno (in the city of Užice) had its inaugural local elections in 2014.

 Brane Sindžirević of the Serbian Progressive Party was chosen as mayor after the election.